benjaminmweribaya/CLI-based-Reading-Tracker-Application/README.md

    - Add new books to the database.
    - Search for books by title or author.
    - Sort books by title, genre, or completion percentage.
+   - Delete books from the database.
 3. **Reading Progress Tracking**:
    - Log and update reading progress for books.
    - View books filtered by reading status (To Read, Reading, Finished).
    - Calculate percentage completion for books.
+   - Delete reading progress records.
 4. **CLI Navigation**:
    - Intuitive menu system with options for all major features.
    - Input validation to ensure user-friendly error handling.